isaacdizzoh/asset_management_backend/README.md

 # asset_management_backend
-An application form managing Asset in an organization.
+An application for managing Asset in an organization.